 Continuing his career in local government, Barry served as the City Administrator for the City of Post Falls, Idaho.
 Most recently Barry was the City Administrator for the City of Green River, Wyoming for 18 years before moving to Cody, Wyoming.

-Barry has a master’s degree in Public Administration from Golden Gate University in San Francisco, CA and a bachelor of science from the University of Wyoming.
+Barry received a Master of Public Administration degree from Golden Gate University in San Francisco, CA and a Bachelor of Science from the University of Wyoming in Laramie, WY.
 He is a member of the International City/County Management Association (ICMA).
 Barry is also a member and past president of the Great Open Spaces City Management Association (GOSCMA).